 Research of the Environmental Policy group

 The globalization of environmental problems is more than ever shaping our world.
-Production and consumption practices around the world have driven climate change, biodiversity loss and natural resource depletion.
+Production and consumption practices around the world affect climate change, biodiversity loss and natural resource depletion.
 Learn how our research at the Environmental Policy group contributes to tackling these problems.

 Research themes, concepts & contexts